 The option to upgrade required 15,000 miles and $75 each direction.
 Two of the 4 segments cleared immediately.
 The other two segments were pending.
 In the event the shorter two segments cleared, the price to upgrade with miles stayed the same.
 Luckily, the two remaining segments cleared around a half a day after I called to request the upgrades.

-Domestic first class is nothing like international business or first class (see: Singapore Suites Review, Etihad Apartments First Class Flight Review, and Emirates Airline A380 First Class Flight Review).
-Most international business class flights, excluding my Hifly Airlines Business Class flight, offer seats that convert into flat beds for sleeping, dedicated entertainment consoles in each seat, and extensive dining and drink options.
+Domestic first class is nothing like international business or first class.
+Most international business class flights, excluding my Hifly Airlines business class flight, offer seats that convert into flat beds for sleeping, dedicated entertainment consoles in each seat, and extensive dining and drink options.
+I nearly lost my snakeskin wallet in between the seat console on the last flight I took.

 Domestic first class still offers a far better experience than economy class.
 The major benefits include larger, more comfortable seats, dining and drink service, more room between customers, and early boarding / exiting from the flight.
 When flying for more than 3 hours, domestic first class makes a big difference compared to economy.